camunda/camunda-docs/docs/reference/glossary.md

 - [Resource planning](/self-managed/zeebe-deployment/operations/resource-planning.md#snapshots)

-### Subscription
+### Subscription Connector

-An [inbound connector](#inbound-connector) that subscribes to a message queue.
+An [inbound Connector](#inbound-connector) that subscribes to a message queue.

-This way, a Camunda workflow can receive messages from an external system or service (like Kafka, or RabbitMQ) using message queuing technology.
-This type of inbound connector is commonly used in distributed systems where different components of the system need to communicate with each other asynchronously.
+This way, a Camunda workflow can receive messages from an external system or service (like Kafka or RabbitMQ) using message queuing technology.
+This type of inbound Connector is commonly used in distributed systems where different components of the system need to communicate with each other asynchronously.

 ### Webhook

-Webhooks are a sub type of [inbound connector](#inbound-connector).
+Webhooks are a subtype of [inbound Connector](#inbound-connector).

 A webhook is a way for web applications to send real-time notifications or data to other applications or services when certain events occur.
 When a webhook is set up, the application sends a POST request containing data to a pre-configured URL, which triggers a workflow.